ldoguin/spring-boot-rest-api-couchbase-crud/README.md

 -**basic_crud**: implements basic REST APIs with CRUD for Couchbase

+Features developed:
+- repository, service and controller layers with unit tests.
+- transaction management for methods create, update, delete and deleteById

-Security needs to be implemented and transactions must be added to the service layer.
+Features to be implemented
+- Security (authorization and RBAC)

+If you have any suggestions or thoughts feel free to contact me.